 Our obligations, and those of our suppliers providing any service or facility included in your holiday, are to take reasonable skill and care to arrange for the provision of such services and facilities.
 You must show that reasonable skill and care has not been used if you wish to make any claim.
 Standards of, for example, safety, hygiene and quality vary throughout the transport and destinations that your holiday may involve.
 Sometimes these standards will be lower than those which would be expected in the UK.
 The suppliers of the services and facilities included in your holiday should comply with local standards where they are provided.

-Our liability, except in cases involving death, injury or illness, shall be limited to a maximum of 3 times the cost of your travel arrangements.
+Our liability, except in cases involving personal injury or damage caused intentionally or with negligence or which cannot be limited by law, shall be limited to a maximum of three times the cost of your travel arrangements.
 Our liability in all cases will be limited in accordance with and/or in an identical manner to the contractual terms of the companies that provide the transportation for your travel arrangements.
 These terms are incorporated into this contract; and any relevant international convention as detailed below.
 We are to be regarded as having all benefit of any limitation of compensation contained in these or any conventions.
-You can ask for copies of the transport companies’ contractual terms, or the international conventions, from our offices at TUI UK Limited t/a Crystal Ski, Legal Department, Wigmore House, Wigmore Lane, Luton, LU2 9TN.
+You can ask for copies of the transport companies' contractual terms, or the international conventions, from our offices at TUI UK Limited t/a Crystal Ski, Legal Department, Wigmore House, Wigmore Lane, Luton, LU2 9TN.

 We shall have no liability where the cause of the failure to provide, or failure in, your holiday or any death or personal injury you may suffer is not due to any fault on our part or that of our agents or suppliers, because it is either attributable to you, or attributable to someone unconnected with your holiday and is unforeseeable or unavoidable, or is attributable to our employees, agents, subcontractors and suppliers and their staff whilst acting outside the scope of their employment, or is due to information, however obtained, from outside sources such as independent third party websites, or is due to unusual or unforeseeable circumstances beyond our control, the consequences of which could not have been avoided even if all due care had been exercised, or an event which neither we, nor our agents or suppliers could have foreseen or forestalled, or related to any consequential loss not directly connected to the contract with us.